 Pressure washing your driveway can remove years of wear and tear in just a few hours.
-This tutorial will walk you through the process, with detailed instructions for concrete, brick and asphalt driveways (plus optional instructions for sealing after).
+This tutorial will walk you through the process from start to finish, with detailed instructions for concrete, brick and asphalt driveways (plus optional instructions for sealing after).

 Tools and materials

-- Push broom.
-It’s important to clear the surface before pressure washing.
-Use a push broom if you have one, otherwise any broom (or even a leaf blower) will work.
+Use a push broom if you have one, otherwise any broom will work.

 If this is your first time using a pressure washer, read our guide on how to use a pressure washer to learn the basics.
-Then, follow the instructions below to pressure wash your driveway (each step includes what to do for concrete, brick or asphalt).
+Then, follow the instructions below to pressure wash your driveway (each step explains what to do for concrete, brick or asphalt, when necessary).

 Step 1: Prepare driveway